Civ13/civ13-wiki/wiki/Guide_to_Farming.md

   - Plough land within two tiles of fresh water, which is any water, except for the saltwater.
 The plants will have all the water they need without any extra labor.

-  - Dig a water channel from the nearest fresh water to irrigate remote fields.
+  - Dig a flooded trench from the nearest fresh water to irrigate remote fields.
 For this a trench shovel is required, which becomes available at the 14 industrial research mark.
 Dig the first trench on a lakeshore or on a riverbank, then the second trench next to the first one and so on.
 Farming fields should be within two tiles of the water channel as well.
+A trench could be removed by filling it with 2 piles of dirt.

+  - Dig an irrigation channel from the nearest fresh water, which could be done with any shovel.
+It functions just like flooded trenches, without the drawback of being a           barrier.
+An irrigation channel could be removed by filling it with 1 pile of dirt.

   - Water the plants manually.
-Bring the fresh water in Buckets and Barrels and splash it on the ploughed field (not the plant).
+Bring the fresh water in buckets and barrels and splash it on the ploughed field (the ground, not the plant).

   - Pray for the eternal rain.
 Rain will water the fields (at the rate of 15 per minute), but may create other inconveniences.